My In Vitro Fertilization (IVF) Story

 Break forth into loud and joyful song,

 even though you never gave birth to a child

 for the woman who could bear no children

 now has more than all other women!”

-Throughout my pregnancy, the Lord saw us through several more episodes of bleeding, preterm labor, and 6 more weeks of bedrest (you can read my bedrest diary here).
-On 11/8/06, we finally welcomed our precious Baby C. only two weeks early, and she was healthy and strong.
+Throughout my pregnancy, the Lord saw us through several more episodes of bleeding, preterm labor, and 6 more weeks of bedrest.
+On 11/8/06, we finally welcomed our little Cakes. only two weeks early, and she was healthy and strong.
 Praise God!

 We have one remaining frozen embryo, and right now we’re trying to determine the right time to have another FET.
 The odds of success are poor with only one embryo, but I know that with God, nothing is impossible.
 I’m struggling with great fear and anxiety after my last pregnancy, and I’m definitely not looking forward to the daily shots, physical discomfort, and emotional upheaval.
 I’m hopeful that our upcoming vacation will give me time to rest, think, and pray for clear guidance and peace.
 I ask you, my dear readers, to please pray for us as well.
 As my story shows, prayer is powerful.